nozavroni/csvelte/README.md

 ## About the author

 CSVelte was designed and developed by [Luke Visinoni](https://github.com/deni-zen).
-Feel free to [drop me a line](mailto:luke.visinoni@gmail.com) if you want to tell me how great it is.
+Feel free to [drop me a line](mailto:luke.visinoni@gmail.com) if you want to tell me how great it is or even if you want to tell me it's an abomination and that I should be shot.
+I'd love to hear from you either way!